nephelaiio/ansible-role-rabbitmq/README.md

 Please refer to the [defaults file](/defaults/main.yml) for an up to date list of input parameters.

-## Dependencies

-By default this role does not depend on any external roles.
-If any such dependency is required please [add them](/meta/main.yml) according to [the documentation](http://docs.ansible.com/ansible/playbooks_roles.html#role-dependencies)

 ## Example Playbook

 - hosts: servers